-In planning for, acquiring, implementing and managing SOEN services, the Department of Administrative Services shall be guided by the following objectives:
+In planning for, acquiring, implementing and managing SOEN, the Department of Administrative Services shall be guided by the following objectives:

-(1) SOEN shall provide high quality, reliable, and advanced digital communications network services for all qualified entities at the lowest possible cost.
+(1) SOEN shall provide high quality, reliable, and advanced digital communications network services for subscribing state agencies and Eligible Purchasers at the best value.

-(2) SOEN shall be based upon a very high-capacity transport system and suitable distribution plant that will enable service provision to all State government locations, eligible education institutions and users, qualified tribal governments and local governments, and qualified users at all county seats.
+(2) SOEN shall be based upon a very high-capacity, high speed network that will enable service provisioning to all state agencies and Eligible Purchasers.